ooni/probe-cli/internal/httpclientx/DESIGN.md

 The current implementation of `*Overlapped` may cause us to do more work than needed in case the network is really slow and an attempt is slowly fetching the body.
-In such a case, starting a new attempt duplicayes work.
+In such a case, starting a new attempt duplicates work.
 Handling this case does not seem straightforward currently, therefore, we will focus on this as part of future work.